pantos-io/research-go-ethrelay/README.md

 `verify receipt [txHash]`: Verifies a receipt from the target chain on the verifying chain

 Use `go-testimonium [command] --help` for more information about a command.

+## Configuration
+The Testimonium client uses a configuration file called `testimonium.yml` file.

+The default file looks like this:

+    privateKey: <YOUR PRIVATE KEY>
+    chains:
+        0:
+            url: mainnet.infura.io
+        1:
+            type: http
+            url: localhost
+            port: 7545

+Chain ID 0 contains connection configuration for the main Ethereum chain (via Infura).
+Chain ID 1 contains connection configuration for a local chain (e.g., run via Ganache).

+You can configure the Testimonium client for other Ethereum blockchains.
+Just manually add or edit a chain entry under the `chains` key.
+Key `type` refers to the connections type (e.g., http, https, ws, wss), `url` refers to the URL, and `port` refers to the port number under which the specific chain is reachable.

+If you have already deployed the Ethash and Testimonium contracts, you might find further entries `ethashAddress` and `testimoniumAddress` under a specific chain config:

+    ...
+    chains:
+        ...
+        1:
+            type: http
+            url: localhost
+            port: 7545
+            testimoniumAddress: 0xabc123...
+            ethashAddress: 0x123abc...

+These are the addresses that the client uses to interact with the Testimonium smart contracts.
+If you deployed the contracts manually, just add the entries.

 ## How to Contribute
 Testimonium is a research prototype.
 We welcome anyone to contribute.